awsdocs/aws-kms-developer-guide/doc_source/viewing-keys-console.md

 Where: General configuration section
 The Amazon Resource Name \(ARN\) of the KMS key\.
 This value uniquely identifies the KMS key\.
 You can use it to identify the KMS key in AWS KMS API operations\.

+**Connection state**
+Indicates whether a [custom key store](custom-key-store-overview.md) is connected to its backing key store\.
+This field appears only when the KMS key is created in a custom key store\.
+For information about the values in this field, see [ConnectionState](https://docs.aws.amazon.com/kms/latest/APIReference/API_CustomKeyStoresListEntry.html#KMS-Type-CustomKeyStoresListEntry-ConnectionState) in the *AWS KMS API Reference*\.

 **Creation date**
 Where: General configuration section
 The date and time that the KMS key was created\.
 This value is displayed in local time for the device\.
 The time zone does not depend on the Region\.